COSC3020/reverse-insertion-sort-Boomboomyoyo/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is most important -- you can easily find the answer, but you need to demonstrate that you've understood the concept.
 Add your answer to this markdown file.

+To analyze this, first I organized the algorithm into steps. and analyzed it for the worst case
+1. The first element of the array is sorted.
+This takes no operations
+2. Compare the next value of the array with all values left of it until you find where it belongs.
+Then swap it there.
+This will be n-1 comaparisons, and 1 swap operation, for a total of n operations in the worst case.
+3. Repeat step 2 until there are no more values in the array.
+This means step 2 will be repeated n-1 times, one for each element except the first.
+This is true for all cases, as all elements will need to be processed.

+Now, the average case would be where the number of places any given element needs to move is half of the elements within the sorted array, so it would be ((n-1)/2)+1 operations.
+Since for all cases all elements in the array need to be processed, the n-1 cases will be applicable in the average case.
+This leaves us at (((n-1)/2)+1)(n-1), which is an element of $\Theta(n^2)$, since you can basically disregard the constants.